 4. Remove the Audience & Minimise Distractions

-Because no one like being watched (as stated above), pick a calm place for your shoot.
+Because no one likes being watched (as stated above), pick a calm place for your shoot.
 If you’re shy, make sure there’s no one else in the room with you save your photographer to keep distractions to a minimum.

 5. Pose in front of the mirror

 Pose in front of the mirror to get a feel for what lighting and angle can do to your appearance.
 Take advantage of this time to figure out what works best for you.
-Change change the lighting and the way you’re standing.
+Change the lighting and the way you’re standing.
 Consider the difference between daylight and incandescent light, or midday and dusk.

 Don’t get caught up in the postures that you don’t like.
 Spend more time working with angles and positions that flatter you rather than fretting about why a pose didn’t work for you.
 Turn on some music and pose with a friend to make the experience more enjoyable for yourself.